Curtiss R3C

 The Curtiss R3C is an American racing aircraft built in landplane and floatplane form.
 It was a single-seat biplane built by the Curtiss Aeroplane and Motor Company.

 The R3C-1 was the landplane version and Cyrus Bettis won the Pulitzer Trophy Race in one on 12 October 1925 with a speed of 248.9 mph.

 The R3C-2 was a twin float seaplane built for the Schneider Trophy race.
-In 1925, from 23 to 26 October, it took place at Chesapeake Bay in Baltimore, Maryland.
+In 1925, from 23 to 26 October, it took place on the Chesapeake Bay in Baltimore, Maryland.
 With 232.57 mph, pilot Jimmy Doolittle won the trophy with a Curtiss R3C-2.
 The other two R3C-2s, piloted by George Cuddihy and Ralph Oftsie, did not reach the finish line.
 The next day, with the same plane on a straight course, Doolittle reached 245.7 mph, a new world record.
 For the next Schneider Trophy, which took place on 13 November 1926, the R3C-2's engine was further improved, and pilot Christian Franck Schilt took second place with 231.364 mph.